hvkoops/harmonicintervalprofile/README.md

 # harmonicintervalprofile

-Python library for computing (shared) harmonic interval profiles from chord labels
+Python library for computing (shared) harmonic interval profiles from chord labels.
+This library is functional, but in its infancy.

 ## Example use: